Louis Freeh: Personal life

 In 1980, Freeh began dating Marilyn Coyle, then a paralegal in the FBI's civil rights division.
 They married in 1983 and had six children.
 Freeh is a devout Roman Catholic.
 Contrary to rumors, he is not a member of the Opus Dei prelature.
 According to The Bureau and the Mole, a book by David A. Vise, one of Freeh's sons was enrolled at The Heights School in Potomac, Maryland, which Vise describes as "an Opus Dei academy".
 Several of his sons graduated from Archmere Academy, a Catholic school in Claymont, Delaware.
 One of his sons attended Georgetown University, a Jesuit university in Washington, D.C.

 Freeh acquired Italian citizenship on October 23, 2009.

 SUV crash and hospitalization

 Shortly after noon on August 25, 2014, Freeh was headed south on Vermont 12, in his 2010 GMC Yukon, when he drove off the east side of the road.
 The vehicle struck a mailbox at 2762 Vermont 12, Barnard, Vermont, and a row of shrubs, before stopping against a tree, police said.
 Freeh told police he fell asleep at the wheel.
-The Wilmington, Delaware, resident was flown from Barnard to Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire, where he was admitted under armed guard.
+He was flown from Barnard to Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire, where he was admitted under armed guard.